-Thank you for your interest in Penn State Hershey Medical Center.
+Thank you for your interest in Penn State Milton S. Hershey Medical Center.
 Many exciting things are happening in all three areas of our mission: education, clinical care and research.

 Eligibility and Benefits

 It is the policy of Penn State Hershey Medical Center and its sponsored residency programs to adhere to the guidelines published by the Accreditation Council for Graduate Medical Education (ACGME).
 Eligible applicants will be selected on the basis of preparedness, ability, aptitude, academic credentials, communication skills, motivation and integrity.
 Residents will be selected for the various programs based upon their previous records and accomplishments.
 Applicants are selected for interviews by the Program Director or Department Chair based on the eligibility criteria.

 Salary and benefits are competitive.
 Dental, Vision, and Health insurance, including hospitalization, is offered at a minimal charge for individual and/or dependent coverage.
 Other benefits include professional liability insurance, life insurance, disability insurance, uniforms, laundering of uniforms, on-call rooms, and a meal allowance for use within the hospital.
 The University Fitness Center facilities may be used by residents for a nominal fee.
 Residents are required to possess a Pennsylvania medical training license before beginning training.
 Information about licensure is forwarded to all new appointees.
 Licenses are issued by the Pennsylvania State Board of Medicine for one year and are renewed annually by the institution.
 All programs are approved by the Veterans' Administration for educational benefits.